- Search The Registry

 - Teacher’s Forum

 The birth of Lucy Terry, Black abolitionist, poet, and orator, in 1730 is celebrated on this date.

-Terry was born in Africa, enslaved and stolen from the continuent as an infant, and sold to Ebenezer Wells of Deerfield, MA.
+Terry was born in Africa, enslaved and stolen from the continent as an infant, and sold to Ebenezer Wells of Deerfield, MA.
 She was baptized at 19 in June 1735, during the Great Awakening, and at the age of 20, she was "admitted to the fellowship of the church."
-In 1756, Terry married Abijah Prince, a prosperous free Black man who purchased her freedom.
+In 1756, Terry married Abijah Prince, a prosperous free black man who purchased her freedom.

-Later, when a Colonel Eli Bronson attempted to steal land owned by the Princes, the case eventually made its way to the Supreme Court.
-She argued against two of the leading lawyers in the state, one of who later became chief justice of Vermont and she won.
-Samuel Chase, the presiding justice of the court, said that her argument was better than he'd heard from any Vermont lawyer.
+Later, when Colonel Eli Bronson attempted to steal land owned by the Princes, the case eventually made its way to the Supreme Court.
+She argued against two of the state's leading lawyers, one of whom later became Vermont's chief justice, and she won.
+Samuel Chase, the court's presiding justice, said that her argument was better than he'd heard from any Vermont lawyer.
 Her husband died in 1794, and by 1803, Prince had moved to nearby Sunderland.
 Prince rode on horseback to visit his grave every year until the year she died.

-Although Lucy Terry was a poet, only one of her poems, a ballad called "Bars Fight," has survived.
+Although Lucy Terry was a poet, only one of her poems, a ballad called 'Bars Fight,' has survived.
 She is known as the author of one of the first poems composed by a Black woman.
 Lucy Terry Prince was a remarkable woman whose many accomplishments included arguing a case before the Supreme Court.
-Lucy Prince Terry died on July 11, 1821, at the age of 97.
+Lucy Prince Terry died on July 11, 1821, at 97.